yiisoft/view/docs/basic-functionality.md

 - `$language` - The target language that the file should be localized to.
 - `$sourceLanguage` - The language that the original file is in.

-You can change the default values:
+You can change default values:

 ```php
 $view = $view->withLanguage('fr');